wds4/DCoSL/README.md

 ## DIP-infinity (aka circular DCoSL)

 The DCoSL protocol itself can be expressed as a bunch of lists, and those lists can be managed via DCoSL.
-Example: the DIPs that establish the [concept graph](dips/conceptGraph) give rise to a list of [word types]() and a list of [relationship types]() which form the core of a concept.
+Example: the [DIPs](dips.conceptGraph) that establish the concept graph give rise to a list of word types and a list of relationship types (summarized in the tables [here](dips)) which form the core of a concept.
 Each of these lists can be curated using the DCoSL protocol.

 When the entire protocol is managed in this decentralized fashion, this is called DIP-infinity, or circular DCoSL (because DCoSL is being used to define DCoSL).
 Once DIP-infinity is reached, there will be no need to rely upon standards committees or repository maintainers.